The Web address of this

 quickly to survive, and may seem like "little

 adults."
-They are not, no matter how responsible and intelligent
+They are not, no matter how responsible,

-and adults hard at any age.
+adults and typical minor kids hard at any age.
 Do you agree?
 Remind yourself of these

 "alien traits" the next time you're frustrated and/or disrespected